 - Energy Sustainability: CHP, boilers, engines, fuel cells, renewables and microgrids

 - Water Sustainability: Industrial water treatment and use management

-- Industry 4.0 (IIOT): Adaptive planning and asset management services using ASSET360®, our cloud-based analytics platform that improves day-to-day decision-making
+- Industry 4.0 (IIOT): Adaptive planning and asset management services using ASSET360®

 - Business Case, Financing and Turnkey Solutions: Trusted name recognition with financiers, construction contractors and original equipment manufacturers

 - Facilities Engineering and Retrofits: Well-equipped to design, construct and commission new projects while maintaining critical operations

 The T.B.
 Simon Power Plant is a 99.3 MW cogeneration facility operated by Michigan State University (MSU).
 Serving as Engineer-of-Record, Black & Veatch has designed, engineered and constructed a variety of projects for MSU, including campus integration of distributed generation options and Smart Grid technologies.

 Buffalo Niagara Medical Campus – Roswell Park Comprehensive Cancer Center